 The Office of Student Academic Support Services provides opportunities for students to move ahead in their careers before graduating.
 Services include: internship and employment search assistance; workforce readiness education; professional networking strategies; resume and cover letter development; interview preparation and practice; professional and career fair etiquette; and graduate/professional scholar search and application support.

 Coordinating with Academic Support Services, the accounting faculty prepares students to become interns at local companies by the time they are juniors.
-Through the use of La Roche faculty’s professional connections in the fields, they are able to achieve a placement rate of nearly 100 percent for students in the industry.
+Through the use of La Roche faculty’s professional connections in the fields, students are able to achieve a placement rate of nearly 100 percent in the industry.
 La Roche’s computer science program also boasts a 100 percent job placement rate; since 2005, every computer science graduate from La Roche has either obtained a full-time technology position or entered graduate school within one year of graduation.

 Even classroom learning at La Roche can lead to job and internship opportunities.
 Many professors incorporate projects that allow students to apply theory to real-world situations.
 Students include these assignments in their professional portfolios.

 Members of La Roche’s Distinguished Alumni Circle include graduates who have achieved outstanding career success.
 These alumni include company directors, vice presidents, accomplished doctors, teachers and award-winning writers.
-One Distinguished Alumna has served as a management consultant, lawyer, board advisor and an entrepreneur after graduating from La Roche
+One Distinguished Alumna has served as a management consultant, lawyer, board advisor and an entrepreneur after graduating from La Roche.